jbadomics/install_help/OSX_for_bioinformatics.md

 ## Disable System Integrity Protection

 El Capitan comes with a feature called System Integrity Protection, which locks down several low-level operating system directories (such as `/usr`) from being written to, even with root access.
+This becomes important later when installing Perl modules as root, for example.
+You can disable SIP at any time, however.
 To disable SIP:

 1. Reboot the computer and hold down Option + R. This will boot into Recovery Mode.